aamirorbit/base-mini-potfi/hardhat-project/README.md

-# JackPot Contract - Hardhat Deployment
+# PotFi Contract - Hardhat Deployment

-This is a Hardhat project for deploying and verifying the JackPot contract on Base network.
+This is a Hardhat project for deploying and verifying the PotFi contract on Base network.

 ## 🚀 Quick Start